SeanLeng1/SeanLeng1.github.io/_pages/about.md

 </div><br> -->

-I am a fourth-year undergraduate student in Computer Science at the University of Rochester, where I have the opportunity to be advised by [Prof. Jiebo Luo](https://www.cs.rochester.edu/u/jluo/#Prospective).
-I am also collaborating with [Prof. Haohan Wang](https://haohanwang.github.io/) at UIUC [DREAM Lab](https://dreamlabuiuc.github.io/).
-In the summer 2024, I will be a visiting researcher at Washington University in St. Louis with [Prof. Jiaxin Huang](https://teapot123.github.io/).<br>
+I am currently a first-year master student in Machine Learning at Carnegie Mellon University.
+Previously, I completed my undergraduate studies in Computer Science at University of Rochester, where I had the privilege of being advised by [Prof. Jiebo Luo](https://www.cs.rochester.edu/u/jluo/#Prospective).
+I have also collaborated with [Prof. Haohan Wang](https://haohanwang.github.io/) at UIUC [DREAM Lab](https://dreamlabuiuc.github.io/).
+In the summer of 2024, I was a visiting researcher at Washington University in St. Louis with [Prof. Jiaxin Huang](https://teapot123.github.io/).<br>

 <!-- **Research interest:** robust machine learning, out-of-distribution / domain generalization, transfer learning, semi-supervised learning, federated learning, and related applications such as activity recognition and computer vision.
 These days, I'm particularly interested in Large Language Models (LLMs) [evaluation](https://llm-eval.github.io/) and [enhancement](https://llm-enhance.github.io/).
 See this [page](https://jd92.wang/research/) for more details. *Interested in [internship](https://zhuanlan.zhihu.com/p/102558267) or collaboration?
 Contact me.* -->
 **Research interests:** Efficient LLM systems, Reliable Foundation Models, Out-Of-Distribution / Domain Generalization, Trustworthy Machine Learning, and related Applications of AI in Healthcares.